BenniWi/learn2code/docs/slides_learn2code_2.md

 ## Compile Time Polymorphism

 >In compile-time polymorphism, a function is called at the time of program compilation.
-We call this type of polymorphism as early binding or Static binding.[[mygreatlearning](https://www.mygreatlearning.com/blog/polymorphism-in-cpp/#:~:text=Polymorphism%20in%20C%2B%2B%20means%2C%20the,in%20numbers%2C%20it%20performs%20addition)]
+We call this type of polymorphism as early binding or static binding.[[mygreatlearning](https://www.mygreatlearning.com/blog/polymorphism-in-cpp/#:~:text=Polymorphism%20in%20C%2B%2B%20means%2C%20the,in%20numbers%2C%20it%20performs%20addition)]

 ---